lrspeiser/sigmagravity/README.md

 **Validation note:** Simple density-time closures ($\ell_0 = c/\sqrt{G\rho}$) and naive path-counting fail to recover the empirically successful $\{\ell_0, A, p\}$ by factors of 10-2500× (Appendix H).
 We therefore treat $C(R)$ as phenomenological but principled (superstatistics) and calibrate its parameters on data.

-We emphasize that quantitative results in §§5.1-5.3 test the **predictive power** of this phenomenology, not the validity of any specific quantum gravity theory.
+We emphasize that quantitative results in §§5.1-5.3 test the **suggestive power** of this phenomenology, not the validity of any specific quantum gravity theory.

 ---